cargomedia/pulsar-rest-api/README.md

 When mongodb is running type in console `npm test`.

 #### Manual tests
-To see how the server is working you need to run its instance and open `https://localhost:8001/web` to see its web interface.
+To see how the server is working you need to run its instance and open `http://localhost:8001` to see its web interface.
 Do not forget that you may have another port in your config and hence you will need to adjust the port of page url.

-To create task type in console `curl -X POST -k https://localhost:8001/application/environment?task=<task>`.
+To create a task type in console:
+`curl -H "Content-Type: application/json" -X POST -d '{"action":"dummy:my_sleep"}' http://localhost:8001/example/production`
 You can see the result in the web interface.
 Do not forget that you will need these `application`, `environment` and `task` to be present in your pulsar configuration.

-There are also the ssl keys that let you browse web interface without notifications of untrusted connection.
-If you want to do this then:

- * modify your `/etc/hosts` file by adding `127.0.0.1 api.pulsar.local`.
- * install ssl keys onto your OS.

-After that you can use `https://api.pulsar.local:8001/` instead of `https://localhost:8001/` without notifications of improper ssl.

 ## API documentation